iDEA pitch challenge promotes locals, UNG

 Article By: Denise Ray

-Bobby Anderson walked away with the top prize of $10,000 for HingePost, a product that addresses the limitations of traditional flatbed platforms by offering the first lightweight, rotatable, and easy-to-install gate system, enhancing safety, convenience, and functionality for flatbed truck users.
+Bobby Anderson walked away with the top prize of $10,000 for HingePost, a product that addresses the limitations of traditional flatbed platforms by offering the first lightweight, rotatable and easy-to-install gate system, enhancing safety, convenience and functionality for flatbed truck users.

 "I know that my product presents well, and it's easy to understand what it does," Anderson said.
 "More than anything, though, I would like to be able to potentially grow my business with team members and things of that nature.
 It's not just the money.
 Hopefully I'll be able to grow, help the community grow and get some valuable employees."

 Second place went to UNG junior Kian Esmaeili for Café Tehroon, a restaurant "bringing the rich flavors and cultural heritage of Iran to Lumpkin County, offering a unique dining experience that combines traditional Persian cuisine with a modern twist, inviting guests on a flavorful journey through Iran’s vibrant tastes and aromas," Esmaeili said.
-He is from Woodstock, Georgia pursuing a degree in cybersecurity.
+He is from Woodstock, Georgia, and is pursuing a degree in cybersecurity.
 He received $6,000.

 UNG’s Valerie Fambrough ’03, presented an expansion and enhancement of the services of Pick & Bow through a web/mobile app.
 Pick & Bow is a local non-profit music school conserving traditional folk and bluegrass music.
 Fambrough rounded out the top three and was awarded $4,000.
 She is an administrative assistant in the Biology Department.